 |Price w/ prepay for one year||From $6.67/mo.||From $3.49/mo.|

-ExpressVPN vs. NordVPN: Log keeping
+ExpressVPN vs. NordVPN: Do they keep logs?

 It's strongly advised that you only sign up for a VPN that says it doesn't retain logs.
 Otherwise, an outside party could possibly get hold of those logs.
 With this in mind, you should also note the country where the VPN company's offices are located.
 The law enforcement of many governments may not respect people's privacy online, to put it gently.